 Tianran is a member of the firm’s Chemical, Biotechnology & Pharmaceutical Practice Group and the Life Sciences Industry Team.
-He has represented clients in a broad spectrum of technologies, including CRISPR genome editing, liquid biopsy, next-generation sequencing (NGS), chimeric antigen receptor (CAR) and T-cell receptor (TCR) therapies, pharmaceuticals, antibodies and antibody mimetics, regenerative medicine, nanomaterials, and energy-storage materials.
+He has represented clients in a broad spectrum of technologies, including CRISPR genome editing, liquid biopsy, next-generation sequencing (NGS), bispecific and multispecific antibodies, proteolysis targeting chimeras (PROTACs), single-cell sequencing and analysis, ex vivo and in vivo cell engineering and regenerative medicine.

 Tianran has also represented clients in IP due diligence investigation of technology companies.
 He has performed due diligence reviews for IP licenses, IP portfolio sales, corporate financing, investments, mergers and acquisitions.
 Tianran has co-authored Due Diligence for Intellectual Property: Valuing Assets in a Transaction, Chapter 2: Patents (Law Journal Press, 2014).

-Tianran frequently travels to China and lectures to Chinese audiences on U.S. legal issues.
-He has extensive experience counseling Chinese technology companies on strategic IP development and transactions in connection with their operation in the U.S. market.
+Tianran has extensive experience counseling Chinese technology companies on strategic IP development and transactions in connection with their operation in the U.S. market.
 Tianran is a native speaker of Mandarin.

 Tianran has been recognized as a Next Generation Lawyer for patent prosecution (including re-examination and post-grant proceedings) by The Legal 500, which notes the top up-and-coming lawyers nationwide.